whitehead/barc/README.md

-BaRC code for a variety of Bioinformatics tasks, written by Whitehead Institute [Bioinformatics and Research Computing](http://barc.wi.mit.edu/)
+BaRC code for a variety of bioinformatics tasks, written by Whitehead Institute [Bioinformatics and Research Computing](http://barc.wi.mit.edu/)